kremerpatrick/guidance-for-automated-setup-of-aws-transform/READMEdotnet.md

 1. After enabling IAM Identity Center manually and waiting for updates to propagate, run the second BASH script

-   Pass in the following parameters using the bash script:
+   Pass in the following parameters using selected script:

    - STACK_NAME: {name of cloudformation stack}.
    - TEMPLATE_PATH: {path to phase2 yaml}.